technicalclipper/Bug_Busters/README.md

 Add the given address in the response, like send the bounty to the address.
 Follow the format exactly as specified.
 Always return the response in JSON format and ensure it can be parsed using JSON.parse.

 📤 Output Format
-json
-Copy
-Edit
 {
   "isLegit": true,
   "reason": "[Short valid explanation]",
   "sendTo": "0xHunterAddress"
 }

 Or:

-json
-Copy
-Edit
 {
   "isLegit": false,
   "reason": "[Short invalid explanation]",
   "sendTo": "0xHunterAddress"
 }

 ✅ Sample Output
-json
-Copy
-Edit

 {
   "isLegit": true,
   "reason": "The report accurately identifies a reentrancy vulnerability in the withdraw function and provides a correct description, location, and fix.", "sendTo": "0x1234...abcd"
 }

 🧰 AI Tools Used

 Tool	Purpose
-OpenAI GPT-4 Mini	Core LLM used for smart contract understanding and reasoning Covalent AI Agent SDK	Custom agent execution, routing, and prompt management
+OpenAI GPT-4 Mini	Core LLM used for smart contract understanding and reasoning Covalent Agent SDK	Custom AI agent execution, prompt orchestration, and message routing